github/developer.github.com/content/guides/basics-of-authentication.md

       </body>
     </html>

-(If you're unfamiliar with how Sinatra works, we recommend [reading the Sinatra guide][Sinatra guide].)
+(If you're unfamiliar with how Sinatra works, we recommend [reading the Sinatra guide][Sinatra guide].
+Also make certain that the rest-client gem is installed via `gem install rest-client`.)

 Obviously, you'll want to change `<your_client_id>` to match your actual Client ID.